American Indians in Oklahoma

-The Comanche Nation originated in the Southern Plains, spread out in the present-day states of Colorado, Wyoming, Oklahoma, New Mexico, and Texas.
+The Comanche Nation originated in the Southern Plains, spread out in present-day Colorado, Wyoming, Oklahoma, New Mexico, and Texas.
 The Comanche have been in various parts of Oklahoma since the late eighteenth century.
-Their headquarters are in Lawton, Oklahoma.
+Their headquarters is in Lawton, Oklahoma.

-The flag's color scheme is the blue, red, and gold (yellow); those are the ceremonial colors of men's blankets in Peyote Meetings and the Gourd Dance.
+The flag's color scheme is the blue, red, and gold—the ceremonial colors of men's blankets in Peyote Meetings and the Gourd Dance.
 The warrior on the horse and the phrase "Lords of the Southern Plains" are included because the Comanche were the protectors of the Southern Plains.
 A snake is symbolized with the curved line through the middle of the seal.

 The language of the Delaware is Lenape, part of the Eastern Algonquian language.
 The Delaware symbol is the Tulamakum and the TaaKox, meaning Grandfathers and Turtle in Lenape.
 The turtle is the Unami clan's animal symbol; the clan from which this group of Delaware descended.
 The turtle's colors represent trade blankets that are used in ceremonies.